Rick Gates admits extramarital affair in London, as defense tears into 'secret life'

 “Not happy.
 I just saw this.
 WTF,” Manafort wrote in an email to Gates, according to testimony, after learning accountants had added liabilities.

+The trial is scheduled to continue Wednesday morning with Gates on the stand.

-Fox News' Serafin Gomez and Jake Gibson contributed to this report.
+Fox News' Serafin Gomez, Jake Gibson and Paulina Dedaj contributed to this report.